-Chicken Saute is a low fat, high protein and rich taste main dish that you can always count on.
+Chicken Saute is a low-fat, high protein, and rich taste the main dish that you can always count on.
 If you are in a hurry, you can easily cook Chicken Saute with any ingredients you have at your storage.
-Chicken Saute was also the favourite dish in the Ottoman palace too.
-May be the Sultans were too busy and they were need quick dish sometime.
-Who know?
+Chicken Saute was also the favorite dish in the Ottoman palace too.
+Maybe the Sultans were too busy and they need to eat a quick dish sometime.
+Who knows?
 Let’s see how it was at that time.

 One of the most popular commanders and the sultan of the Ottoman Empire was Fatih Sultan Mehmet.
 He conquered Istanbul in 1453 and his period was the most glorious time of the Ottoman Empire.
 In his ruling period, even Ottoman cuisine’s fame passed the borders of the Ottoman Empire and reached the Arab lands in the south and the Balkans in the west.
 Ottoman historians say that the most favorite dish of the Sultan was Chicken Saute.
 Historians say that the Sultan palace’s kitchen was about 5250 square-meter and it was formed by 8 separate divisions and one of these divisions was only for poultry.
-The below photo is showing the size of Ottoman Palace kitchen.
+The below photo is showing the size of the Ottoman Palace kitchen.

 Can you imagine that having an organic poultry division in the kitchen?
 What a luxury is that.
 The below recipe was the exact same recipe that was cooked in the Ottoman Palace at that time.
 I got it from an Ottoman historian in Istanbul and it is easy to cook.

 When I ask the historian, how on earth they kept the recipes of a chicken dish in the Palace.
 He told me that Ottoman Empire was so careful in recording everything.
 And preserving the cuisine details was so important at that time.
-Thanks to the palace’s kitchen stuff for recording all Ottoman Cuisine recipes.
+Thanks to the palace’s kitchen staff for recording all Ottoman Cuisine recipes.